rmarsh1ua/grad_migration/README.md

 4. The AZ migration module assumes that content is being migrated from a D7 QS1 website and accordingly assumes that certain modules are installed which assumes additional database schema in the OLD database that may not strictly be present.
 Because our sites are not based on QS1, there may be some tables/modules missing that will cause errors to appear while checking migration status.
 The easiest way to fix this is to simply fill stub schema into the database dump.
 For most GRAD Drupal sites, there's an example of all the necessary SQL to bridge the database in the `non-qs-schema-fix.sql` file in this repo.
 This may vary from site to site.

 5. `git clone` this repo into the modules/custom folder of the site.
-Install the gc_migrate module.
+Install the grad_migration module.
 This can be done through the website's admin interface or using drush.
-`drush en gc_migration`
+`drush en grad_migration`

 6. Install supporting modules.
-Enabling gc_migration in the last step should enable a series of dependent modules.
+Enabling grad_migration in the last step should enable a series of dependent modules.
 You MUST also enable the **Quickstart Paragraphs - HTML** submodule (`az_paragraphs_html`).
 There are a number of other modules that make the migration process easier that can be installed:
 ```
 rm composer.lock
 composer require drupal/migrate_tools